Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 If your kids don’t eat meat, they’re not alone.
-In a Harris Poll, 7 percent of 8–18 year olds said they never eat meat, and 12 percent of boys 10–12 said they don’t eat meat.
-Some surveys suggest those numbers may be 4–6 times higher among older teens who have more freedom to select what they eat.
+In a YouGov Poll, 5 percent of 8 to 18-year-olds said they never eat meat, and a whopping 53 percent said they sometimes or always eat vegetarian meals when eating out.
+Some surveys suggest those numbers are higher among older teens who have more freedom to select what they eat.

 But a vegetarian diet that’s composed of sodas, bagels, and pasta isn’t healthy.
-If your kid wants to cut out meat, make sure she’s not filling up on fries and fast food.
+If your kids want to cut out meat, make sure they’re not filling up on fries and fast food.
 Emphasize a diet that’s rich in vegetables, with plant-based proteins, healthy fats, and important nutrients, including the following 6 nutrients:

 While milk and cheese are concentrated sources, kids shouldn’t rely on dairy for all their calcium needs.
 Milk is a common allergen, and studies suggest that high dairy consumption leads to hormonal fluctuations and increased risk of acne in adolescents.
 In addition, insulin-dependent (Type 1) diabetes has been linked to consumption of dairy products in infancy.
 Focus instead on plant-based sources of calcium such as kale, collard greens, broccoli, almonds, sesame seeds, and fortified nut or soy milks.
 If your child does eat dairy, aim for one to two servings per day, and buy organic cheese and milk, preferably from grass-fed cows—it’s richer in omega-3 fats, vitamin E, and CLA, a beneficial fatty acid that’s linked with reduced risk of cancer.

 Kids Need: 1,000 mg per day for 4 to 8-year-olds, 1,300 mg for 9 to 18-year-olds.